Goals & Objectives

 - 2019 – The curriculum will be presented, reviewed, and discussed by the COSC graduate faculty for additional comments, input, and revisions.

 - Spring 2020 – The curriculum will be presented to the University for approval.

 - Fall 2021/Spring 2022 – Advertisement of the new program, recruitment efforts.

 Metrics: By Fall 2022, create and offer a Master of Construction Business Administration degree program.

 Objective 5: Improve and expand the Ph.D. program.

 Strategy: The department head will facilitate the administration of a productive Ph.D. program that benefits the research faculty in the department.

-- 2016 – Existing Ph.D. program is being reviewed by the College of Architecture to seek eliminating the “strings” that currently exist for faculty to chair Ph.D. students and determine their course of study.
+- 2016 – Existing Ph.D. program is being reviewed by the School of Architecture to seek eliminating the “strings” that currently exist for faculty to chair Ph.D. students and determine their course of study.

 - 2017-2021 – Explore the possibility of entering into a relationship with the College of Education to facilitate a Ph.D. in education with a construction emphasis.

 We will be engaged in discovery and research related to the built environment both in construction and related disciplines to enhance the economic development of the State of Texas and to extend the frontiers of knowledge.